mohammadrezza/Kiruna-eXplorer/retrospective.md

   3/3
 - Total points committed vs. done

-  /
+  9/9
 - Nr of hours planned vs. spent (as a team)

-  /
+  96.39/97.25

-**Remember**a story is done ONLY if it fits the Definition of Done:
+**Remember** a story is done ONLY if it fits the Definition of Done:

 - Unit Tests passing
 - Code review completed